rcousens/jira-git-helper/README.md

 jg add
 ```

-The screen is split into three sections (staged, modified, untracked).
+The screen is split into up to three sections (staged, modified, untracked).
 Use `Space`
 to toggle files between staged/unstaged, then `Enter` to open the commit message
 prompt.
 The commit message is automatically prefixed with the active ticket key.